acchan213083/segdrive/README.md

 - Pressing the **momentary switch (D7)** triggers Motor1 (IN1/IN2) and the 13-pin LED for **10 seconds**.
 - If the switch is pressed again during the 10-second operation, the timer **resets to 10 seconds from that moment**.
 - **During the 5-second interval phase**, the Motor1 timer is **cancelled** and cannot run.
 After the interval, the switch can be pressed again for a valid 10-second operation.
+- While Motor1 is active, **D4 goes HIGH**, allowing relay-based control of external devices.

+### 🔹 Motor2 Operation

+- Motor2 runs automatically during each 45-second active phase.
+- While Motor2 is active (`state = true`), **D12 goes HIGH**, enabling relay-based control if needed.

 ### 🔹 Rotating '0' Animation on 7-Segment Display